Peter Grant Books

 What Is The Next Book in The Pc Peter Grant / Rivers Of London Series?

-The next book in the The Pc Peter Grant / Rivers Of London Series by Ben Aaronovitch is Winter's Gifts and will be released on June, 8th 2023.
+There doesn't seem to be an upcoming book in The Pc Peter Grant / Rivers Of London Series.
+The newest book is Stone and Sky and was released on July, 8th 2025.

 Leave a Reply